seaneshbaugh/rate_limiter/README.md

 # Rate Limiter

-A gem that limits the rate at which ActiveRecord model instances can be created.
+Limit the rate at which ActiveRecord model instances can be created.

 ## Rails Version

-The tests for this gem use Rails 5.
-However, any version of Rails from 3.2 onward should be compatible.
+This gem is compatible with Rails 5 or greater.
+For Rails 3 and 4 use [version 0.0.6](https://rubygems.org/gems/rate_limiter/versions/0.0.6).

 ## Installation